yiwen950725/midnight-dream/README.md

 # midnight-dream
 Used Heroku, nodejs, express, ejs, AJAX, MongoDB

-Substitute your own database link and schema
+Substitute with your own database connection string and schema